minprog/programmeren-1/problems/calendar/index.md

 ## Decomposition

 Let us take you on a tour through the program just as we break it up in smaller pieces.
 As with any program, we start in the `main` function.
-This programs's goal of _displaying calendars_ can be broken up into two main tasks: asking the user for the month and year, and displaying the calendar for that month.
+This programs's goal of _displaying calendars_ can be broken up into two main tasks: getting the month and year that the user asked for, and displaying the calendar for that month.

     main
      |---- get year, month
      \---- display calendar (f)

-_Getting the year and month_ can be done in one line each.
-Just call `get_int` to ask the user for a number (remember how?). _Displaying the calendar_, that's quite a huge task.
+_Getting the year and month_ can be done in one line each: they are the two **command-line arguments** that the user typed after `./calendar`.
+The section _Command-line arguments_ below explains exactly how to read those. _Displaying the calendar_, that's quite a huge task.
 Let's decompose further.
 We can distinghuish two parts of the calendar in the sample output: displaying the header, and displaying the actual grid with day numbers.

     display calendar
      |---- display header (f)